Pathway Stage Components

 At T4 an athlete may be up to one cycle out from Olympic qualification.
 Therefore targets will include Senior European and World Championships, Senior World Cups and Senior Grand Prix’s.

-Competition targets are expected to be defined alongside the Results component.
+Competition targets are expected to be defined alongside the results component.

 10. Programmes